A Guide to Selling Stock Photos Online

-Stock Photo Adviser provides comprehensive information on our recommended stock photo websites you might want to check, but while one agency may offer reasonable compensation to one stock photographer, the other may not work out at all.
-It will depend on your style and favourite subjects, number of images you have in your portfolio and can submit at the beginning, number of images you can produce on regular basis, uploading frequency, as well as quality of your photographic work.
+Stock Photo Adviser provides comprehensive information on our recommended stock photo websites that you might want to check, but keep in mind that one agency may offer reasonable compensation to one stock photographer, while it might not be the best place for you.
+It will depend on your style and favourite subjects, number of images you have in your portfolio to initially upload, number of stock photos you can produce on regular basis, as well as quality of your photographic work.
 Also, check our stock photo agencies summary where you will find details of individual agencies, reviews and links to their websites.
-There are many stock photo agencies and marketplaces you will find but we present only the ones we have some experience with.
+There are many stock photography agencies and marketplaces you will find but we present only the ones we have some experience with.
 We do our best to keep updating the site and the list once we prove that individual sites are worth to mention and be recommended to potential photographers or buyers.
 Information we provide should be taken as a guideline only to give you an idea on what stock photography players are out there and what you can expect from them.
-Then, you make a choice and probably after a while you will know exactly which way you want to go and what agency is best for you.
+Then, you make a choice yourself and probably after a while you will know exactly which way you want to go and what agency is best for you.

 - what stock photos sell best;